Jean Adeline Morgan Wanatee: Later life

 When she returned to Iowa after graduating from the Haskell Institute, Wanatee worked at the Sac and Fox Day School, teaching sewing, cooking, art, and the Meskwaki language.
 After her own experience of being sent to a distant boarding school, she believed that Native American children should be educated close to home, and worked on state and national committees to prevent Native children from routinely being sent to assimilationist boarding schools.
 She served as the chair of the school board of the Meskwaki, and she was a founding member of the Coalition of Indian-Controlled School Boards, an organization dedicated to parental and community control of Indian education.
 She also wrote a chapter titled "Education, the Family, and the Schools" in the 1978 book The Worlds Between Two Rivers: Perspectives on American Indians in Iowa.

-Wanatee served as a resource for scholars interested in traditional Meskwaki culture, language, and art, including work as a Mesquakie language specialist for the Smithsonian Institution.
-She helped create an elementary school textbook for the Mesquakie language.
+Wanatee served as a resource for scholars interested in traditional Meskwaki culture, language, and art, including work as a Meskwaki language specialist for the Smithsonian Institution.
+She helped create an elementary school textbook for the Meskwaki language.
 She was a member of the Iowa Arts Council's "artist-in-the-schools" program, teaching traditional Meskwaki weaving to members of the community.
 Her artwork included appliqué and ribbon work, and her specialty was weaving yarn sashes with a traditional finger-weaving (warp face braiding) technique.

 Wanatee was the first woman elected to the Meskwaki Tribal Council, where she served two four-year terms.
 She was also the first woman to be a part of the Meskwaki Pow Wow Association.
 She had multiple roles in promoting the health of Native Americans, including serving as a tribal health representative and being appointed as a delegate for the National Indian Council on Aging.
 Wanatee established a center for community health and nutrition for members of the Meskwaki Nation.

 She died in Tama on October 15, 1996, and was buried in the Meskwaki Cemetery.

 Recognition

 In 1993, she became the first Native American to be inducted as a member of the Iowa Women's Hall of Fame.

 A park near Marion, Iowa was renamed in 2020 from Squaw Creek Park to Wanatee Park in honor of Wanatee's activism.
 It was the first instance of a public space in Iowa renamed to recognize Indigenous Iowans.

-In 2020 the editors of USA Today published the "Women of the Century" project in commemoration of the 19th Amendment, asking experts from each state to identify ten women who made significant accomplishments in the period of 1920 to 2020.
+In 2020, the editors of USA Today published the "Women of the Century" project in commemoration of the 19th Amendment, asking experts from each state to identify ten women who made significant accomplishments in the period of 1920 to 2020.
 Wanatee was one of the ten women recognized for their important work within the state of Iowa.